 It is notable that the T6s offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the G1X does not offer wifi capability.

 So how do things add up?
 Is there a clear favorite between the Canon G1 X and the Canon T6s?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon PowerShot G1 X: